RubiconDeFi/rubi-py/bots/event_trading_framework/README.md

 * on_shutdown
 * on_orderbook
 * on_order
-* on_transaction_result (this will only receive events if the `ThreadedTransactionManager` is used to place transactions)

 This [Grid bot](../example_bots/gridbot.py) is an example of inheriting the `BaseEventTradingFramework` to develop a strategy.